NAIL-HNU/SDEVO/README.md

 ### Abstract

 We present a deep learning-based method for visual odometry using stereo event cameras.
-Our approach significantly improves the accuracy and robustness of motion estimation in high-speed and low-light environments by leveraging the asynchronous nature of event data.
+The proposed system is built on top of DEVO, a monocular event-only VO system that leverages a learned patch selector and a pooled multinomial sampling for tracking sparse event patches.

 ### Comparing with us